 But we also encourage CX leaders to think beyond the survey score and ask themselves which method predicts the things they actually care about (like sales conversions, save offer acceptance, etc.).
 When you look at TEI vs surveys in that respect, it becomes clear that the predictive power of surveys can be much more limited, while TEI has been shown to be a strong predictor of the actual business outcomes companies care about most.

 Ask any CX leader and you will hear that post-call survey response rates are not only low, but actively declining.
-The average is below 10%.
-In part, this is because companies over-rely on surveys, which leads customers to experience survey fatigue and simply ignore them.
+The average is below 10 percent.
+In part, this is because companies are too reliant on surveys, which leads customers to experience survey fatigue and simply ignore them.

-TEI on the other hand has a response rate of 100%.
+TEI, on the other hand, has a response rate of 100 percent.
 Every single customer interaction that runs through the Tethr platform is scored, indicating the level of effort that a customer put forth, so no data point is missed.

 Because TEI scores every interaction based on the actual conversation between rep and customer—and because there is no “opt in” for customers—recall and extreme response biases aren’t an issue.

 Survey responses can take hours or even days to trickle in—with companies often having to send multiple reminders and prompts (and even monetary incentives) to get customers to fill them out.

 With TEI, the effort score and insights are provided in near real-time, meaning CX leaders can take action immediately after the call is concluded.

 The final, and arguably the most important difference between surveys and TEI is the actionability of the data.
 One of the biggest complaints about post-call surveys is that they provide the “what” (often just a score of some type) but not the “why” (the color and explanation for the score).
 This makes it nearly impossible for you to know where to improve.